 7. Daylight in the attic

 Go into your attic in mid-afternoon and turn off your phone light.
 If you can see daylight coming through the sheathing or around vents, you have active gaps.
-Often this is just a missing or cracked vent boot — but it can also signal a roof that's structurally beyond patching.
+Sometimes that's traced back to a single cracked vent boot — but more often, on an aging roof, it's a signal that the deck and shingles are no longer sealing properly and a full replacement is overdue.

 8. Stains on upstairs ceilings